Free GST Certification Course Online

 - IGST- Integrated Goods and Services Tax (IGST) is charged when goods or services are supplied from one State to another, which means in the case of inter-state supplies.

-- CGST & SGST – Central Goods and Services Tax (CGST) and State Goods and Services Tax (SGST) is charged when goods or services are supplied within the same state, which means in the case of intra-state supplies.
+- CGST & SGST – Central Goods and Services Tax (CGST) and State Goods and Services Tax (SGST) are charged when goods or services are supplied within the same state, which means in the case of intra-state supplies.
 The tax is equally divided amongst the Centre and the State.

 GST Rate Applicability and Exemptions